tiinasip/AI_idea/README.md

 ## Challenges
 * GDPR and AI legislation need to be checked before implementation.
 Privacy may become an issue.
-* Chat needs to be moderated and prevent insults etc.
+* Chat needs to be moderated.
 * Technically, the project is possible to implement.
 * Financially, it requires an investor, preferably a store, which would use their marketing budget for this.
 * Although one idea is to spread AI knowledge, most users would not really learn much from Checkout AI Fun.

 ## What next?
-It is easy to develope the idea furhter.
+It is easy to develope the idea further.
 Bonus features could be:
 * Price estimation (“This belt looks like it’ll cost about €32.50”)
 * Shopper profiling (“This looks like a cabin weekend stock-up”)
 * Combinations ("Those items will end up to apple pie!")